Installing Globus Connect Personal

 Once you save changes, then configuration is complete!
 Congratulations!

 If you would like Globus Connect Personal to access other parts of your system, read on.
-If you would like to give other people access to files on your endpoint, first give Globus Connect Personal access to those directories, and then enable Globus Plus.
+If you would like to give other people access to files on your machine, first give Globus Connect Personal access to those directories, and then enable Globus Plus.

 Add Allowed Paths